US cities shrouded in toxic haze as reinforcements reach Canada wildfires

 'Reminded me of 9/11'

-Skies were noticeably clearer in New York compared to the day before, even as the AQI index remained high.
+Skies were noticeably clearer in New York compared to Wednesday, even as the air quality index remained high.

-Officials handed out face coverings at train stations, bus depots and parks.
+Officials handed out face coverings at train stations, bus depots and parks, and declared public schools would switch to remote-learning on Friday.

-Linda Jiuliano, a 65-year-old secretary, gladly accepted one at Grand Central station in Midtown Manhattan.
+Linda Juliano, a 65-year-old secretary, gladly accepted one at Grand Central Station in Midtown Manhattan.

 "I've never seen anything like it," she told AFP, describing the sepia-tinged smog that engulfed New York on Wednesday as "scary."

-"It reminded me a lot of 9/11, seeing the sky all smoky and everything," said Jiuliano, who kept the windows closed and the air conditioner on at her home in Huntington, Long Island.
+"It reminded me a lot of 9/11, seeing the sky all smoky and everything," said Juliano, who said she kept the windows closed and the air conditioner on at her home in Huntington, Long Island.

-Meanwhile in Canada, pollution from wildfires is expected to peak Thursday in Toronto, Environment Canada said.
+Meanwhile in Canada, pollution from the wildfires is expected to peak Thursday in Toronto, Environment Canada said.

-With nearly 800,000 hectares (two million acres) affected, according to the Society for the Protection of Forests against Fire (SOPFEU), Quebec is experiencing a historic season.
+With nearly 800,000 hectares (two million acres) affected, according to the Society for the Protection of Forests Against Fire (SOPFEU), Quebec is experiencing a historic fire season.

 Twice as many blazes have been recorded this year compared to the average over the past ten years.